 A device to encourage certain types of property development.
 Typically forgives all or a portion of the property tax bill for a specific time period.

 An appraisal is an opinion of value by a qualified individual.
 Appraisals over 2 years old are generally not considered persuasive evidence.
 Appraisals of properties valued at $500,000 or greater should include the three traditional approaches to value.
 The difference between a MAI appraisal (Member Appraisal Institute) or CAE appraisals and non MAI or CAE appraisals can be substantial in terms of quality, cost and credibility.

-Neither Cook County assessing authority requires the use of an MAI or CAE appraisal.
+Cook County assessing authorities do not require the use of an MAI or CAE appraisal.
 Their only requirement is that the appraiser be licensed.
-A list of our currently approved appraisers is located on this website.
-This list is updated continually.
-Fitzgerald Law Group encourages clients to engage their own appraisers,subject to prior approval by Fitzgerald LG.
-Such appraisals often are equal in terms of quality to those produced by an appraiser on our approved list.
-Of course, outside appraisers must conform to our standards in terms of methodology and procedures.
+Fitzgerald Law Group encourages clients to engage their own appraisers, subject to prior approval by Fitzgerald LG.
+Of course, all appraisers must conform to our standards in terms of methodology and procedures.

 That number which is multiplied by the fair market value of the property.
 Cook County real estate is assessed as follows: